Women's health: Child marriage

 Child marriage (including union or cohabitation) is defined as marriage under the age of eighteen and is an ancient custom.
 In 2010 it was estimated that 67 million women, then, in their twenties had been married before they turned eighteen, and that 150 million would be in the next decade, equivalent to 15 million per year.
 This number had increased to 70 million by 2012.
 In developing countries one third of girls are married under age, and 1:9 before 15.
 The practice is commonest in South Asia (48% of women), Africa (42%) and Latin America and the Caribbean (29%).
 The highest prevalence is in Western and Sub-Saharan Africa.
-The percentage of girls married before the age of eighteen is as high as 75% in countries such as Niger (Nour, Table I).
+The percentage of girls married before the age of eighteen is as high as 75% in countries such as Niger.
+Approximately one in five young women in the Middle East and North Africa were married before becoming eighteen, and one in twenty-five married before turning fifteen.
+In Egypt, 17% of women in the 20–24 age group, 13% in Morocco, 28% in Iraq, 8% in Jordan, 6% in Lebanon, and 3% in Algeria were married or engaged before turning 18.
 Most child marriage involves girls.
 For instance in Mali the ratio of girls to boys is 72:1, while in countries such as the United States the ratio is 8:1.
 Marriage may occur as early as birth, with the girl being sent to her husbands home as early as age seven.

 There are a number of cultural factors that reinforce this practice.
 These include the child's financial future, her dowry, social ties and social status, prevention of premarital sex, extramarital pregnancy and STIs.
 The arguments against it include interruption of education and loss of employment prospects, and hence economic status, as well as loss of normal childhood and its emotional maturation and social isolation.
 Child marriage places the girl in a relationship where she is in a major imbalance of power and perpetuates the gender inequality that contributed to the practice in the first place.
 Also in the case of minors, there are the issues of human rights, non-consensual sexual activity and forced marriage and a 2016 joint report of the WHO and Inter-Parliamentary Union places the two concepts together as Child, Early and Forced Marriage (CEFM), as did the 2014 Girl Summit (see below).
 In addition the likely pregnancies at a young age are associated with higher medical risks for both mother and child, multiple pregnancies and less access to care with pregnancy being amongst the leading causes of death amongst girls aged 15–19.
 Girls married under age are also more likely to be the victims of domestic violence.